-In the second hypothesis we speculated that a positive relationship will be found between understanding social situations and understanding idioms and irony.
-Apparently, social situation understanding, and figurative language comprehension derived from different domains- the former from social cognition and the latter from figurative language processing.
-Figurative language, as part of the broader domain of understanding language in social context, namely pragmatics, is closely related to ToM ability (Bosco et al., 2018; Cummings, 2013) and ToM ability is linked to social situation understanding (Razza & Blair, 2009).
-To succeed in the current social understanding task participant must encode the given social information, interpret the social information such as cues, identify violation of norms of behavior (e.g., violating teacher’s privacy by rummaging the teacher’s bag), and understand its consequences, as well as to understand the beliefs and the intentions of the other.
-Therefore, it seems that there are shared abilities underlying these two apparently remote areas investigated in the current study.
-Our results thus show that the higher the understanding of social situations the higher the understanding of figurative language (idioms and irony).
+Our second hypothesis speculated that a positive relationship would be detected between the ability to understand social situations and the ability to understand idioms and irony.
+However, social situation understanding and figurative language comprehension originate in different domains, with the former stemming from social cognition and the latter from figurative language processing.
+Figurative language, as an aspect of the broader domain of understanding language in a social context, namely pragmatics, is closely related to ToM ability (Bosco et al., 2018; Cummings, 2013), and ToM ability is linked to an understanding of social situations (Razza & Blair, 2009).
+To succeed in a social understanding task, participants must encode the provided social information, interpret social information, such as cues, identify violations of behavioral norms (e.g., violating a teacher’s privacy by rummaging through the teacher’s bag), and understand the associated consequences, while also understanding the beliefs and intentions of the other.
+Consequently, there appear to be shared abilities underlying these two apparently remote areas investigated in the current study.
+Our results therefore demonstrate that the better an individual’s understanding of social situations, the greater their understanding of figurative language (idioms and irony).

-Nevertheless, vocabulary seems to play an important role in understanding figurative language and understanding social situations.
-When controlling vocabulary, the correlations were attenuated in each group.
-Whereas the partial correlations between understanding social situations and figurative language remain significant among the participants with TD, the correlation between understanding social situations and idiom comprehension among children with ASD did not reach significance.
-This finding corroborates with the results obtained from the hierarchical regression, where verbal and non-verbal intelligence scores were entered in the second step of the model. vocabulary had a significant unique contribution (but not non-verbal intelligence), especially for idiom understanding.
-In particular, an increase of 81% to the EPV of understanding idioms and an increase of 57% to the EPV of understanding irony was observed.
-Thus, consistent with previous study (Saban-Bezalel et al., 2019) the higher vocabulary knowledge the better understanding of idioms and irony.
+Nevertheless, vocabulary seems to play an important role in shaping understanding of figurative language and social situations.
+When controlling for vocabulary, the detected correlations were attenuated in each group.
+Whereas the partial correlations between understanding social situations and figurative language remained significant among the participants with TD, the correlation between understanding social situations and idiom comprehension among children with ASD was not signficant.
+This finding correleates with the results obtained from the hierarchical regression analysis.
+When verbal and nonverbal intelligence scores were entered in the second step of the model, vocabulary (but not nonverbal intelligence) exhibited a significant unique contribution to idiom comprehension.
+In particular, 81% and 57% increases in the EPVs for idiom and irony comprehension, respectively, were observed.
+Thus, consistent with Saban-Bezalel et al.’s previous study (2019), higher levels of vocabulary knowledge were associated with a better understanding of idioms and irony.

-The third hypothesis focused on the contributions of ToM and understanding social situations to irony and idiom understanding.
-The current results show that group affiliation, understanding social situations, and other’s intentions contributed to both idioms and irony models.
-However, none of these variables significantly predict in isolation idiom comprehension (although the entire step was significant) whereas for irony comprehension, a significant unique contribution was observed for both the group affiliation and ToM (but not social situation understanding).
-In other words, being a TD child with higher ability to understand other’s intentions contributes to better understanding of irony.
-This finding attests to the differential characteristic of the ironic stimuli that involve understanding social scenarios in contrast to the idioms that were provided out of context.
+Our third hypothesis focused on the contributions of ToM and understanding social situations to irony and idiom comprehension.
+The current results indicated that group affiliation, understanding social situations, and understanding the other’s intentions contributed to both the idiom and irony comprehension models.
+However, none of these variables were individually able to significantly predict idiom comprehension, despite the significant predictive performance of the overall step.
+In contrast, for irony comprehension, a significant unique contribution was observed for both group affiliation and ToM, but not social situation understanding.
+In other words, being a child with TD and thus enjoying a greater ability to understand the other’s intentions contributes to a better understanding of irony.
+This finding attests to the differential characteristics of the ironic stimuli, which involve understanding social scenarios in contrast to the idioms, which were provided without context.